 Good timing for freight forwarders and digitalization

 Nonetheless, not everything is looking bad for 2023.
 Creativity, opportunities, and adaptability will play a huge role in the freight forwarder industry in next year’s game.
 Quoting Charles Darwin: “It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is most adaptable to change.”
 Some things escape our control, but we can manage the way they mark our lives or our business.
 In a nutshell, it all boils down to our ability to adapt.

-We also need to remember that the outstanding numbers we experienced for the past two years are expected to return to pre-pandemic levels despite the economic recession.
+We also need to remember that the outstanding numbers, specifically on the spot rates subject, we experienced for the past two years are expected to return to pre-pandemic levels despite the economic recession.

 A tool like Cargofive can help you fight the consequences of the economic recession, thanks in part, to our integrations with the biggest carriers.
-You can decide with real-time data which is the best sea rate for your business at any time and gain efficiency (we save you up to 90% of quotation time).
+You can decide with real-time data which is the best sea rate, be it spot rate or contractual one, for your business at any time and gain efficiency (we save you up to 90% of quotation time).
 Also, we integrated with the ERP or TMS of your preference, and have a customer support team that will help you with any requirement you need in a simple yet powerful platform.